I love Slow Cooker Apricot Chicken.. it bubbles away all day making you so hungry.

 I love Slow Cooker Apricot Chicken served with mashed potato, it’s also realllyyy yummy with plain rice!
 But then you can have it on anything!

-Little Fact: Did you know that Slow Cooker Apricot Chicken was one of the first recipes that was put on the Stay at Home Mum site?
-That’s becaue it is on such high rotation at my house.
+Little Fact: Did you know that Slow Cooker Apricot Chicken was one of the first recipes that were put on the Stay at Home Mum site?
+That’s because it is on such high rotation at my house.